retune/festival-2018/_events/TechnologiestiftungRooftop.md

 intro: |
   Come and join us and all other workshop leaders and participants in this networking event on our brand new rooftop terrace.
 Don't miss out on free drinks and snacks!

+outro: |
+  Technologiestiftung Berlin provides open information, software, and infrastructure to business, administration, and civil society.
+It also presents the options for applying them in Berlin based on practical examples.

 ---